tilt-dev/tilt.build/docs/tiltfile_concepts.md

 Because your Tiltfile is a program, you can configure it with familiar constructs like loops, functions, arrays, etc. This makes Tilt more extensible than a configuration that requires hard-coding all possible options up-front.

+Any relative paths in your Tiltfile are evaluated relative to the location of the Tiltfile.

 ## Deploy
 The first function in a `Tiltfile` is generally a call to `k8s_yaml`.
 You can call `k8s_yaml` in a variety of ways, depending on how your project organizes or generates YAML.
 Let's look at some alternatives: